NarryG/narryg/README.md

 -  Wrote a library to inject into processes that attempts to hijack their exception handlers and make them keep running
 -  Learned Unity well enough to make a multiplayer game supporting 350 users per instance within 4 months because I hate myself and love raising money for charity
 -  Did that Unity thing a second time but supporting 600 players
+-  Consistently forget to play the game I'm playing as I start looking for vulnerabilities to report

+##### You should validate your inputs or else I'm going to tell you you forgot to

 ###### Narry was here